 A cold compost heap can take months or even years to reach perfection.

-1. Add a layer of branches at the bottom
+1. Add a layer of sticks and twigs at the bottom

-Aerobic composting is faster than anaerobic composting, reduces odour and is better for the environment.
+Aerobic composting is faster than anaerobic composting, reduces odor and is better for the environment.

 2. Add old compost/soil